tomas-fryza/esp-micropython/lab4-timers/README.md

 ### Learning objectives

+* Understand interrupts, including what they are and how they function within a microcontroller.
-* Use internal microcontroller timers
+* Use internal microcontroller timers.
-* Combine different interrupts in MicroPython
+* Write and modify MicroPython code to initialize and use the timer in the ESP32.
+* Develop an understanding of how to schedule multiple tasks based on timer interrupts.

 <a name="preparation"></a>

 ## Pre-Lab preparation

-1. Remind yourself how to write and run functions in MicroPython.
+1. Students should study the concepts of interrupts and timers in embedded systems, including the role of Interrupt Service Routines (ISRs) and the difference between periodic and one-shot timer modes.

+2. Finish the definition of the custom module `io_control.py` for controlling the LEDs and buttons from the last lab.

 <a name="part1"></a>